filecoin-project/specs/mining.md

 The miner merklizes the set of messages selected, and put the root in `MsgRoot`.
 They gather the receipts from each execution into a set, merklize them, and put that root in `ReceiptsRoot`.
 Finally, they set the `StateRoot` field with the resultant state.

 Note that the `ParentState` field from the expected consensus document is left out, this is to help minimize the size of the block header.
 The parent state for any given parent set should be computed by the client and cached locally.

+Finally, the miner can generate a Unix Timestamp to add to their block, to show that the block generation was appropriately delayed.

+The miner will wait until BLOCK_DELAY has passed since the latest block in the parent set was generated to timestamp and send out their block.
+We recommend using NTP or another clock synchronization protocol to ensure that the timestamp is correctly generated (lest the block be rejected).
+While this timestamp does not provide a hard proof that the block was delayed (we rely on the VDF in the ticket-chain to do so), it provides some softer form of block delay by ensuring that honest miners will reject undelayed blocks.

 Now the block is complete, all that's left is to sign it.
 The miner serializes the block now (without the signature field), takes the sha256 hash of it, and signs that hash.
 They place the resultant signature in the `BlockSig` field.